This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep your child away from people who are sick: This decreases your child's chance of getting sick or getting an infection.

-- Ask about vaccinations: Ask your child's caregiver if your child should get a vaccine against the flu or pneumonia.
+- Ask about vaccinations: Ask your child's healthcare provider if your child should get a vaccine against the flu or pneumonia.
 The best time to get a flu shot is in October or November.
 Flu shots are good for 1 year.
 Pneumonia shots are good for 5 to 6 years.
-Ask your caregiver which vaccinations are right for your child.
+Ask your healthcare provider which vaccinations are right for your child.

 Where can I find more information?